Python script for generating OpenSCAD boxes

 Finally, once you have the parameters set the way you want, you can save that configuration, and then recall it later if you need to make modifications.

 Liked ByView All

 Python script for generating OpenSCAD boxes by jbernardis is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure jbernardis would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure jbernardis would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).